 These can be divided into two the restrictive behaviors which include: the tendency of those affected repeating a particular behavior over an extended period.
 In this repetition, the behaviors portrayed are in most of the cases unusual (Manning-Courtney et al 2013).
 Another symptom is having an overly focused interest.
 This interest can be destructive, or unworthy to the person who is doing them.
 It can be said that it is caused by the lack of knowledge about what they are doing (Manning-Courtney et al 2013).
 Lastly, is the issue of having lasting interest which is attached to certain topics or subject matter that is related to numbers and details.

 The second category is the social and interaction symptoms (Manning-Courtney et al 2013).
 These symptoms include the issue of getting upset by any slight changes to anything that these individuals are committed to.
 It can extend to times when these people are changed from their normal settings.
 The second set of symptoms are making little or no eye contact when talking to a person.
 Most of these individuals are so shy that they tend to focus on other objects when communicating (Manning-Courtney et al 2013).
 The third set of symptoms is the tendency of having little interest in listening to what other people are saying or are talking about.
 In Most cases these individuals do not listen to what it has been said; they’re just physically present, but only perceiving to what could seem the best for their personal interests.
 Lastly, these patients struggle sharing enjoyment about an activity or things they are doing with others (Manning-Courtney et al 2013).
-They are very subjective, in most cases they will never point out a figure they like.
+They are very subjective, in most cases they will never point out a figure they like. good

 Other symptoms include: responding unusual ways when they are posed with threats and danger from others.
 In most cases their response is detrimental, and they can cause injury to those who are trying to harm (Manning-Courtney et al 2013).
 They are very slow when it comes to responding to other individuals calling their names or responding to any verbal communication.
 In some instance, they fail to respond at all.
 They have difficulties when stablishing a conversation with others.
 In most cases, they tend to talk so much about their topic of interest without even noticing other people’s views; or are uninterested with the topic (Manning-Courtney et al 2013).
 They struggle giving other people time to respond to what they were saying.